 What is Lobi ?

-Lobi is our member-owned cooperative consulting agency that supports Black creatives.
+Lobi is our worker owned creative agency that supports Black visual & performing artists.
 We provide programming and services for Black creatives who lead with visual and literary art mediums.

 Artist Representation & Platform Support for Cultural Institutions and Programming

 Artrepreneurship: Facilitating artist’s economic supports (i.e e-commerce) for your audience to invest in your work

 Branding and Marketing: Creating an aesthetic for your body of work to targeted audiences that will promote it